 Radial Balance Example-Star Trails

 You can use the radial balance technique to create images that radiate outwards, not necessarily from the centre.
-Photographers use this technique to photograph star trails, flower photography, radial patterns in architecture and buildings, etc.
+Photographers use this technique to capture star trails, flower photography, radial patterns in architecture, and more.

-It helps to bring a perfect balance to the frame.
-The centre of the radial pattern can be in the centre of the frame or at a different place.
+This technique helps bring perfect balance to the frame.
+The centre of the radial pattern can be in the middle of the frame or at a different location.

 Steel wool photography is a perfect example of the radial balance technique.

-Here, the long exposure photography technique is used to create these star trails which have got a radial view.
+Here, the long exposure photography technique is used to create these star trails, resulting in a radial pattern.

 28. Subject Centering